-ENGIE North America spearheaded the large-scale urban lighting upgrade in collaboration with Acuity Brands and other key partners.
+OPTERRA Energy Services managed the design, procurement, and installation of the large-scale urban lighting upgrade in collaboration with Acuity Brands and other key partners.

 Cyclone Orillia luminaires were selected to line the forested Klingle Valley Trail and placed on existing poles.
 The Victorian-inspired post-top fixture features an ultra-efficient LED optical system that meets the DDOT technical specifications.
 And its design is consistent with the historical aesthetic of the trail while complying with the Dark Sky requirements.

 One of the challenges was finding real estate on the luminaire itself to add a 7-pin receptacle, enabling it to be networked with the City's new lighting control platform.
-The Cyclone sales and manufacturing teams collaborated with ENGIE to modify the luminaire so that the receptacle could be incorporated right into the base of the light.
+The Cyclone sales and manufacturing teams collaborated with OPTERRA to modify the luminaire so that the receptacle could be incorporated right into the base of the light.

 Rock Creek Trail and the signature Metropolitan Branch Trail both received lighting upgrades with Cyclone’s stylish Domia pendant.
 Aesthetics were particularly important on these trails, and DDOT wanted a look that did not vary too much from the original.
 Domia’s classic dome features softened organic curves, so it was considered a comparable – yet enhanced – twist to the original aesthetic.